asciidoctor - converts AsciiDoc source files to HTML, DocBook and other formats

 - -B, --base-dir=DIR

 Base directory containing the document and resources.
 Defaults to the directory containing the source file, or the working directory if the source is read from a stream.
-Can be used as a way to chroot the execution of the program.
+When combined with the safe mode setting, can be used to chroot the execution of the program.

 - -S, --safe-mode=SAFE_MODE

 Set safe mode level: unsafe, safe, server or secure.
 Disables potentially dangerous macros in source files, such as

 include::.
 If not set, the safe mode level defaults to unsafe when Asciidoctor is invoked using this script.

 Set safe mode level to safe.
 Enables include directives, but prevents access to ancestor paths of source file.
 Provided for compatibility with the asciidoc command.
 If not set, the safe mode level defaults to unsafe when Asciidoctor is invoked using this script.

 Define, override or delete a document attribute.
 Command-line attributes take precedence over attributes defined in the source file unless the value ends with @.

 ATTRIBUTE is normally formatted as a key-value pair, in the form NAME=VALUE.
 Alternate acceptable forms are NAME (where the VALUE defaults to an empty string), NAME! (unassigns the NAME attribute) and NAME=VALUE@ (where VALUE does not override value of NAME attribute if it’s already defined in the source document).
 Values containing spaces should be enclosed in quotes.